appsmithorg/appsmith-docs/website/docs/workflows/reference/workflow-triggers.md

 | Every day at noon | `0 12 * * *`     | `0`    | `12` | `*`          | `*`   | `*`         |
 | Every Sunday at midnight | `0 0 * * 0`      | `0`    | `0`  | `*`          | `*`   | `0`         |

-For more help with generating cron expressions, you can use the [Appsmith Cron App](https://app.appsmith.com/app/cron/home-66fac6586931e9259851a137) or online tools like [Crontab Guru](https://crontab.guru/) and [CronMaker](http://www.cronmaker.com/).
+For more help with generating cron expressions, you can use the [Appsmith Cron App](https://app.appsmith.com/app/cron/home-66fac6586931e9259851a137).

 ### Save schedule